 - plastic reconstructive surgery

-The formation of seromas is the body’s response to dead space within tissue that was attached to something before surgery.
+The formation of seromas is the body’s response to dead space within the tissue that was attached to something before surgery.

 Surgeons expect seromas to develop after surgical procedures or where any skin break occurs.